utkonos-ru/EnhancedRecyclerView/README.md

 ###  DiffUtils
 EnhancedRecyclerView provides the ability to conveniently work with DiffUtils.
 In this case you need to implement `ru.utkonos.enhanced_recycler_vew.Diffable` interface to your item data class.

-By default, the diff is calculated based on the equality of instances of this class.
-But you can also minimize the difference by excluding fields that are not involved in the rejection.
+By default, the diff is calculated based on the equality of instances of your item data class.
+But you can also minimize the difference by excluding fields that are not involved in the display.
 This can be done in a Kotlin-friendly manner using data classes.
 To do this, implement the `ru.utkonos.enhanced_recycler_vew.DiffableWithSameClass` interface:
 ```kotlin
 data class MyItemDataClass(
     // Properties required for display